oddy-bassey/Kubernetes/README.md

 - By default, ``` kubectl ``` uses the ``` default ``` namespace
 - We can see resources in all namespaces with ``` --all-namespaces ``` (since kubernetes 1.14, we can also use ``` -A ``` as a shorter version)

-## What are all these conterol plane pods?
+## What are all these control plane pods?
 - ``` etcd ``` is our etcd server
 - ``` kube-apiserver ``` is the API server
 - ``` kube-controller-manager ``` and ``` kube-scheduler ``` are other control plane components